neurobagel/documentation/docs/data_prep.md

     (see also the BIDS specification section on [Longitudinal and multi-site studies](https://bids-specification.readthedocs.io/en/stable/06-longitudinal-and-multi-site-studies.html#longitudinal-and-multi-site-studies)).

 ### Multiple participant or session identifier columns

 In some cases, there may be a need for more than one set of IDs for participants and/or sessions.

 For example, if a participant was first enrolled in a behavioural study with one type of ID, and then later joined an imaging study under a different ID.
 In this case, both types of participant IDs should be recorded in the tabular file.

 The only requirement is that **the combination of all ID values for a row is unique**.

+!!!
+Warning "Neurobagel currently supports only one subject ID and one session ID"

+    Neurobagel currently does not support annotating multiple subject or session ID columns in the same TSV file.
+    If you have multiple subject or session IDs, you must choose one to use as the primary ID.
+    Additional subject/session ID columns can still be included in the TSV but will be ignored by Neurobagel.

 Example **invalid** TSV: